Shadow of the Tomb Raider: Sales

 Upon release, Shadow of the Tomb Raider got off to a slow start in sales, attributed by Square Enix president Yosuke Matsuda to a lack of originality compared to other titles at the time.
-The game was the fifth best-selling title in the US.
-By the end of December 2018, the game shipped 4.12 million copies worldwide.
+In the United States, the game was the fifth best-selling title in September 2018.
+By the end of December 2018, the game shipped 4.12 million units.
 While it saw lower sales than many other titles of that year, Eidos-Montréal was very happy with its sales as well as its critical reception, prompting them to produce the DLC episodes.
-As of December 2021, the game has sold 8.9 million copies.
+By December 2021, it had sold 8.9 million units.

 Accolades

 Animated sequel

-In a joint co-production between Netflix and Legendary Entertainment, an anime-style series adaptation based on the video game reboot franchise was in the works, and that the series will be primarily set after the events of Shadow of the Tomb Raider.
+In a joint co-production between Netflix and Legendary Entertainment, an anime-style series adaptation based on the video game reboot franchise was in the works, titled Tomb Raider: The Legend of Lara Croft.
+The series will be primarily set after the events of Shadow of the Tomb Raider and it fills in the gap of the Tomb Raider timeline, bridging the reboot trilogy to the original series of games.
+Tomb Raider: The Legend of Lara Croft premiered on Netflix on October 10, 2024.